ansys/pystk/doc/source/getting-started/prerequisites/windows/local.rst

 Windows local prerequisites
 ###########################

-To get started using PySTK, the following is required:
+To get started using PySTK with Windows, the following is required:

 - Python
 - STK Desktop or STK Engine